 In 2020, things took a turn for the worse as many institutions struggled to implement digital transformation as a response to the pandemic.
 Coupled with the common misconception that cheating in online exams is easier than traditional exams, everything became catastrophic.

 However, this is not a true reflection of cheating in online exams.
 Is cheating in online exams easy as the students perceive it to be?
-No, but it’s possible.
-Just like traditional exams, it has some loopholes that students can exploit for academic gains.
-Some of these loopholes include access to the internet, using advanced gadgets, and impersonation.
-But, these loopholes can be eliminated using the right online assessment tools and strategies.
+No. Just like in-person exams, online exams have some loopholes that students can exploit for academic gains.
+But, these loopholes can be mitigated using the right online assessment software and strategies.
 Perhaps the most important technology is remote proctoring, which has seen an incredible boom during the pandemic.

 Cheating refers to actual, intended, or attempted deception and/or dishonesty in relation to academic or employment-related assessments.
 It is is only one part of the larger issue of test integrity; there are other issues, such as teacher help on K-12 summative tests or “faking good” on personality assessments.

 Cheating In Online Exams; Misconceptions Vs Reality

 Here is a simple infographic to demonstrate the common misconceptions on cheating in online exams.